drakkan/sftpgo/docs/custom-actions.md

 - `action`
 - `username`
 - `path`
-- `target_path`, not null for `rename` action
+- `target_path`, included for `rename` action
-- `ssh_cmd`, not null for `ssh_cmd` action
+- `ssh_cmd`, included for `ssh_cmd` action
-- `file_size`, not null for `upload`, `download`, `delete` actions
+- `file_size`, included for `pre-upload`, `upload`, `download`, `delete` actions if the file size is greater than `0`
-- `fs_provider`, `0` for local filesystem, `1` for S3 backend, `2` for Google Cloud Storage (GCS) backend, `3` for Azure Blob Storage backend
+- `fs_provider`, `0` for local filesystem, `1` for S3 backend, `2` for Google Cloud Storage (GCS) backend, `3` for Azure Blob Storage backend, `4` for local encrypted backend, `5` for SFTP backend
-- `bucket`, not null for S3, GCS and Azure backends
+- `bucket`, inlcuded for S3, GCS and Azure backends
-- `endpoint`, not null for S3 and Azure backend if configured.
-For Azure this is the SAS URL, if configured otherwise the endpoint
+- `endpoint`, included for S3, SFTP and Azure backend if configured.
+For Azure this is the SAS URL, if configured, otherwise the endpoint
 - `status`, integer.
+Status for `upload`, `download` and `ssh_cmd` actions.
 0 means a generic error occurred.
 1 means no error, 2 means quota exceeded error
 - `protocol`, string.
-Possible values are `SSH`, `FTP`, `DAV`
+Possible values are `SSH`, `SFTP`, `SCP`, `FTP`, `DAV`, `HTTP`

 The HTTP hook will use the global configuration for HTTP clients and will respect the retry configurations.

-The `pre-delete` action is always executed synchronously while the other ones are asynchronous.
+The `pre-*` actions are always executed synchronously while the other ones are asynchronous.
 You can specify the actions to run synchronously via the `execute_sync` configuration key.
 Executing an action synchronously means that SFTPGo will not return a result code to the client (which is waiting for it) until your hook have completed its execution.
 If your hook takes a long time to complete this could cause a timeout on the client side, which wouldn't receive the server response in a timely manner and eventually drop the connection.

 The `actions` struct inside the `data_provider` configuration section allows you to configure actions on user add, update, delete.